PantalaLabs/BionicGlove/README.md

 ![vin](/pictures/goodpractice_esp.png)

+obs1: Never forget the 1n4004 diode

-Pay attention to the 1000uf capacitor when use a linear regulator.
+obs2: Pay attention to the 1000uf capacitor when use a linear regulator.
 This prevents to ESP32 reset when Bluetooth starts.

 #### How to Connect ESP receiver